Spinal Stenosis

 Also known as "Minimally Invasive Lumbar Decompression (MILD)" or "percutaneous image-guided lumbar decompression (PILD)," is a minimally invasive surgical procedure designed to treat lumbar spinal stenosis.
 Small pieces of bone and thickened ligament are shaved off to widen the spinal canal and reduce pressure on the spinal nerves.

-The Minuteman procedure is a minimally invasive procedure to treat conditions lumbar spinal stenosis, degenerative disc disease, and spondylolisthesis.
-The implant is placed between the spinous processes of the vertebrae.
-This aims to stabilize the spine often with shorter recovery times and less tissue disruption.
+The Inspan procedure is an innovative, minimally invasive treatment designed to address lumbar spinal stenosis, degenerative disc disease, and low-grade spondylolisthesis.
+The procedure involves placement of a specialized implant between the spinous processes of the affected vertebrae to provide stabilization and maintain spinal alignment preserving much of the normal anatomy.